 The Company is involved in legal proceedings, including litigation, arbitration and other claims, and investigations, inspections, audits, claims, inquiries and similar actions by pharmacy, healthcare, tax and other governmental authorities, arising in the normal course of the Company's business, including the matters described below.
 Legal proceedings, in general, and securities, class action and multi-district litigation, in particular, can be expensive and disruptive.
 Some of these suits may purport or may be determined to be class actions and/or involve parties seeking large and/or indeterminate amounts, including punitive or exemplary damages, and may remain unresolved for several years.
 The Company also may be named from time to time in qui tam actions initiated by private third parties.
 In such actions, the private parties purport to act on behalf of federal or state governments, allege that false claims have been submitted for payment by the government and may receive an award if their claims are successful.
 After a private party has filed a qui tam action, the government must investigate the private party's claim and determine whether to intervene in and take control over the litigation.
 These actions may remain under seal while the government makes this determination.
-If the government declines to intervene, the private party may nonetheless continue to pursue the litigation on his or her own purporting to act on behalf of the government.
-From time to time, the Company is also involved in legal proceedings as a plaintiff involving antitrust, tax, contract, intellectual property and other matters.
+If the government, for time, the Company is also involved in legal proceedings as a plaintiff involving antitrust, tax, contract, intellectual property and other matters.
 Gain contingencies, if any, are recognized when they are realized.